 Who are your students?

 The students are all from Russia and range from nine years old to 60 years old.
-They tend to be very well-educated people and are very good at English grammar as this is taught to them at school.
-However, they do not get the opportunities to practice using the language, which is where istudyonline.ru comes in.
+They tend to be very well-educated people and are very good at English grammar, as it is taught to them at school.
+However, they do not get opportunities to practice using the language, which is where istudyonline.ru comes in.

 What’s your teaching schedule like?
-Do you make your own hours?
+Do you choose your own hours?

 Were there any challenges you had to adjust to when you started teaching online?

-One of the biggest adjustments was getting used to being on camera – you would normally find me behind a camera taking photos and making videos rather than being in front of it.
-Although I have done public speaking before and have a vast experience of dealing with students from every walk of life.
+One of the biggest adjustments was getting used to being on camera – you would normally find me behind a camera taking photos and making videos as opposed to being in front of it.
+Although, I have done public speaking before and have vast experience dealing with students from every walk of life.

 What do you like the most about your current online teaching job?

-Honestly, there are two things: Firstly, I really like the company and the owners are very nice, genuine people.
-Secondly, the students are generally very well-educated and nice people, and I enjoy the time we spend talking with each other discussing the many varied topics we chose, from the high energy younger students to the older students who have great life experience and stories to share.
+Honestly, there are two things: Firstly, I really like the company, and the owners are very nice, genuine people.
+Secondly, the students are generally very well-educated and nice people, and I enjoy the time we spend talking with each other and discussing the many varied topics we choose.
+I enjoy all students, from the high-energy, younger students to the older students who have great life experiences and stories to share.

 How have your experience and skills in teaching scuba diving helped you as an English teacher?

-We have huge amounts of experience dealing with people and teaching a range of skills and subjects such as Physics, Physiology, Equipment, Environment and general safety as well as the practical side of diving.
-The ability to engage with people on multi-levels definitely helps when it comes to teaching English.
+Dive instructors have huge amounts of experience dealing with people and teaching a range of skills and subjects, such as physics, physiology, equipment, environment, and general safety as well as the practical side of diving.
+The ability to engage with people on multiple levels definitely helps when it comes to teaching English.